 Wars between kingdoms and chiefdoms, particularly in West Africa, always produced many captives, who were sold in the slave markets right across the region.
 Many such captives were then sold to merchants for export to North Africa and the Middle East.

 The demand for slaves also caused frequent raiding for slaves.
 Often, such raids were conducted by horse-riding bands from the Savannah kingdoms (just south of the Sahara), southwards into the forest areas.
-Sometimes such bands would set up a base in the forests, which became the centre of a new kingdom – and a new base from which to raid further south.
+Sometimes such bands would set up a base in the forests, which became the center of a new kingdom – and a new base from which to raid further south.

 West African trading network